 To address different social issues and challenges, we need more young people to take an active role in serving the society and also more creativity and innovation in generating effective solutions.
 By nurturing our younger generation’s interest in the well-being of the community, we are planting seeds of civic-mindedness in them to become devoted contributors to the place they call home.
 We are pleased to join hands with The Boys’ and Girls’ Clubs Association of Hong Kong (“BGCA”) and other supporters sharing the same vision to spearhead and develop this idea together,” said Mr. Alan Chow, Executive Director of the Foundation, at the official launch of the Youth ImpACT Award (“YIAA”) (感創敢為: 青年社會創新服務獎).

-Jointly presented by the Foundation and BGCA, and supported by the Hong Kong Council of Social Service and SIE Fund, YIAA is a unique service learning and social innovation Award that aims to arouse students’ empathy and motivate them to examine and act on the social problems they see.
+Jointly presented by the Foundation and BGCA, and supported by the Education Bureau, Hong Kong Council of Social Service, SIE Fund, Hong Kong Island School Heads Association, New Territories School Heads Association and Kowloon Region School Heads Association, YIAA is a unique service learning and social innovation Award that aims to arouse students’ empathy and motivate them to examine and act on the social problems they see.
 Targeting 200-300 teams of S2 to S6 students, YIAA offers a series of experiential learning workshops focusing on selected social problems, human-centered design and social innovation to facilitate young participants to turn their inspiration into a concrete service idea.
 After online voting and internal screening, ten final teams will be selected to put their service ideas to test and see how they can make an impact on the lives of others.

 To enrich our young people’s learning experience, we will connect local NGOs and social innovators to establish an extensive collaborative learning network for YIAA.
 And by putting our young participants’ innovative service ideas into an Idea Bank, we hope NGOs and other stakeholders will be able to find inspiration to incubate innovative and sustainable new services for the community.